 Cervical Disc Replacement (Arthroplasty)

-Cervical Disc Replacement is an alternative to ACDF for patients with a herniated or degenerated disc.
+Cervical Disc Replacement refers to an alternative to ACDF for patients with a herniated or degenerated disc.
 Rather than fusing the vertebrae, this procedure involves replacing the damaged disc with an artificial one, allowing for the preservation of natural movement in the cervical spine.

 Indications:

-- Cervical radiculopathy or myelopathy caused by a herniated disc or degenerative disc disease.
+- The cause of cervical radiculopathy or myelopathy emanates from a herniated disc or degenerative disc disease.

 - Patients who wish to retain mobility in the affected segment of the spine.